(NEW THIS YEAR: The 2018 AAPA Convention has its own website! Please see details below for link and proposal submission instructions.)

 Presenters should bring their own laptops (those with Mac laptops should bring the appropriate adaptor to connect to the LCD projector).
 LCD projectors for PowerPoint presentations will be provided.
 Requests for additional AV equipment will be addressed after the final selection of presenters has been decided.

-Visit the AAPA website at aapaonline.org for more information on the 2017 Convention.
-For all other questions regarding the 2017 AAPA Convention, please email one of this year’s co-chairs, Gloria Wong-Padoongpatt at firstname.lastname@example.org or Nic Rider at email@example.com.
+Visit the 2018 AAPA Convention website at https://aapa2018.dryfta.com/en/ for more information..
+For all other questions regarding the 2018 AAPA Convention, please email one of this year’s co-chairs, Nic Rider at firstname.lastname@example.org or Justine Fan at email@example.com.